 Facilities: In 1994, the township completed a substantial addition to the Bath Township Center.
 The new buildings were planned to handle growth for the next twenty years, and it now appears to be able to function well beyond that expectation.
 In 2000, a Trustees’ meeting Room was built in the basement of the township center building.
 The salt barn and maintenance facility on Ira Road was recently upgraded for better service and to blend with rural atmosphere.
 All five cemeteries have been restored with major upgrades in landscaping.
 The addition of the Moore’s Chapel Annex in 2002 allows current residents the opportunity to be buried in Bath.
 In 2005, the Historic Town Hall was dedicated as the Bath Township Museum.
 In 2006, the Stony Hill Fire Station was completed, replacing a joint station with Copley Township built in 1985.

-Education: Over the past years, Revere Schools have been honored for their quality and have been awarded and excellent rating ten times.
-Our children continue to receive an outstanding public education.
+Education: Bath Township offers access to both public and private schools.
+Revere Local Schools have been honored for their quality of education and have been awarded and excellent rating over ten times.

 Shopping and Services: One of the major changes has been the development of Montrose as a shopping Mecca.
 It provides the community with excellent urban services, shopping, and restaurants.
 The charm of Bath is maintained by the locally-owned restaurants and businesses on our main corridor, Cleveland-Massillon Road.
 The addition of the Akron General Wellness Center and its new emergency room are a boon the community and surrounding area.